bhoppe-dev/ShortcutKeyboardApp/README.md

 A customizable keyboard shortcut application for Windows that provides quick access to files, folders, applications, and web links.

-> ⚠️ **Note**: This project is currently in beta.
-No official releases are available yet.

 <p align="center">
   <img src="01_Pictures/Shortcut_Keyboard_App.png" width="600">
   <br>